The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 For late or returned payments, an APR of 29.99% applies.
 This can remain in effect indefinitely but will depend on your unique circumstance.
 Both late payments and returned payments also have a fee of $40.

-There is no annual fee for the Chase United Gateway card.
+There is no annual fee for the United Gateway Card.

-How Chase United Gateway Compares to Other Cards
+How the United Gateway Card Compares To Other Cards

 The United Gateway Card is a beginner’s travel card.
 However, it does not offer the best rewards.
 Its lack of annual fees can be enticing, but a careful evaluation of the rewards that come with other travel cards may make their annual fees worth it.
 Ultimately, how the United Gateway Card weighs up against other cards depends on what you’re looking for.